Access the header Access main content Access footer

 Third parties

 We may share your personal data with third parties where it is necessary for the purposes outlined above.
-Examples of third parties that we may share your data with are Ondra France, professional advisers or due diligence services, and other checking services.
-Where personal data is disclosed to third parties, we will take steps to ensure your personal data is accessed only by people who need to do so for the purposes described in this Privacy Notice.
+An example of a third party that we may share your data with is an organisation that helps us administer the website.
+Where personal data is disclosed to third parties, we will take steps to ensure your personal data is accessed only by people who need such access for the purposes described in this Privacy Policy.

-We may disclose your personal information to third parties if we are required to do so to comply with a legal obligation.
+We may disclose your personal data to third parties if we are required to do so to comply with any legal obligation.

 Finally, in the event that we sell or buy any business or assets, we may disclose personal data to the prospective seller or buyer of such business or assets.
-If we are acquired by a third party, personal data will be one of the transferred assets.
-Your personal data would only be transferred to the extent that such a transfer was required for the purposes of due diligence and was subject to appropriate security protections, such as confidentiality restrictions or anonymization.
+Your personal data would only be transferred to the extent that such a transfer was required for the purposes of due diligence and was done so in accordance with applicable law and subject to appropriate security protections, such as confidentiality restrictions or anonymisation.
+If we are acquired by a third party, personal data may be one of the transferred assets.

 International transfers

-Whenever we transfer your personal data out of the UK, we ensure a similar degree of protection is afforded to it by ensuring that we will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data.
+Whenever we transfer your personal data out of the UK and/or EU, we ensure a similar degree of protection is afforded to it by ensuring that we will only transfer your personal data to countries that have been deemed to provide an adequate level of protection for personal data or, if applicable, we will ensure an alternative lawful transfer mechanism is in place, as required by applicable data protection laws.

 Data security

-We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way.
+We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised or unlawful way.

-We limited access to your personal data to employees and third parties who have a business need to know.
-They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
+We limit access to your personal data to employees and third parties who have a genuine need to access it.
+They will only process your personal data on our instructions, and they are subject to appropriate duties of confidentiality.

 Data retention